Business as usual: How to motivate your employees to do more

 These developments in company policy benefit companies in recruitment and retention.
 Prospective workers are drawn to businesses like Google for their famously friendly work environments, and current staff are committed to working hard for an employer who appreciates them.

-With these examples in mind, here are five ways you can engage office workers above and beyond business as usual.
+Five ways you can motivate office workers above and beyond business as usual

 Keep in mind both the physical and mental health of your office workers, as people can only work at their best if both of these are in a good condition.